Branch line: Industrial spur

-An industrial spur is a type of secondary track used by railroads to allow customers at a location to load and unload railcars without interfering with other railroad operations.
+An industrial spur is a type of secondary track used by railroads to allow customers at a location to load and unload freight vehicles without interfering with other railroad operations.

-Industrial spurs can vary greatly in length and railcar capacity depending on the requirements of the customer the spur is serving.
+Industrial spurs can vary greatly in length and freight vehicle capacity, depending on the requirements of the customer the spur is serving.
 In heavily industrialized areas, it is not uncommon for one industrial spur to have multiple sidings to several different customers.
-Typically, spurs are serviced by local trains responsible for collecting small numbers of railcars and delivering them to a larger yard, where these railcars are sorted and dispatched in larger trains with other cars destined to similar locations.
-Because industrial spurs generally have less capacity and traffic than a mainline, they tend to have lower maintenance and signaling (train control) standards.
+Typically, spurs are serviced by local trains responsible for collecting small numbers of rail vehicles and delivering them to a larger yard, where they are sorted and dispatched in larger trains with other cars destined to similar locations.
+Because industrial spurs generally have less capacity and traffic than a mainline, they tend to have lower maintenance and signalling (train control) standards.

-Before the rise of the long-distance trucking in the early 1930s, railroads were the primary means of transportation around the world.
-Industries of the era were commonly built along railroad lines specifically to allow for easy access to shipping.
-Short (under a mile, oftentimes only several hundred yards) industrial spurs with very small (under ten car) capacities were a common sight along railroads in industrial and rural cities alike.
-As automobile and roadway technology improved throughout the early and mid-20th century, most low volume industry spurs were abandoned in favor of the greater flexibility and economic savings of trucking.
+Before the rise of moving freight long distances by road, starting in the 1930s, railroads were the primary means of transportation around the world.
+Industries of the era were commonly built along rail lines specifically to allow for easy access to shipping.
+Short (under a mile, often only several hundred yards) industrial spurs with very small (under ten car) capacities were a common sight along railroads in industrial and rural cities alike.
+As automobile and roadway technology improved throughout the early and mid-20th century, most low-volume industry spurs were abandoned in favour of the greater flexibility and economic savings of road transport.
 Today, railroads remain the most economical way to ship large quantities of material, a fact that is reflected in industrial spurs.
 Most modern day spurs serve very large industries that require hundreds, if not thousands, of carloads a year.